GitHub pricing 2026: All enterprise plans compared

 GitHub's pricing has a few layers to it.
 You start with a base subscription, then you can add powerful (and pricey) AI and security tools, and finally, you have variable fees for things like Actions and storage.
 The best plan is always the one that fits what your team actually needs for collaboration, security, and automation.

 As you plan your budget, it helps to think about your entire tech stack.
 Investing in good developer tools is important, but real efficiency comes from making workflows better across the whole company.
-This isn’t just about how you build software, but also how you support your customers and your own team.
+This isn't just about how you build software, but also how you support your customers and your own team.
+If you're a larger org, it's worth reading up on enterprise developer tooling and the admin controls that come with it.

 This video breaks down the features and costs of GitHub's Free, Pro, Team, and Enterprise plans to help you decide which is right for you.